Borys-777/BudgetBuddy/README.md

 ![User Interface](static/images/readme-images/user-friendly.jpg)

 ## Navbar
 The navigation bar with main buttons; Dashboard, Logout - for logged in users.
-And - Register, Login - for the new users, who idn't create the account yet.
+And - Register, Login - for the new users, who didn't create the account yet.
 ![Navbar](static/images/readme-images/navbar.jpg)

 ![Navbar2](static/images/readme-images/navbar2.jpg)